tensorflow/tfjs-models/face-landmarks-detection/README.md

 If the model cannot detect any faces, the list will be empty.

 For each face, it contains a bounding box of the detected face, as well as an array of keypoints.
-MediaPipeFaceMesh returns 468 keypoints.
+MediaPipeFaceMesh returns 478 keypoints.
-Each keypoint contains x and y, as well as a name.
+Each keypoint contains x, y and z as well as a name.

 Example output:
 ```